rich-iannone/DiagrammeR/README.md

 10 10 <NA>     J          10
 ```

 The graph now has 10 nodes (no edges yet).
-Each node was assigned an auto-incrementing `id`.
-The incoming `id` was renamed `id_external` so as avoid duplicate column names and also to retain a column for mapping edge definitions.
+Each node was automatically assigned an auto-incrementing `id`.
+The incoming `id` was also automatically renamed `id_external` so as to avoid duplicate column names and also to retain a column for mapping edge definitions.
 Now, let's add the edges.
 We need to specify that the `from_col` in the `edge_list_1` table is indeed `from` and that the `to_col` is `to`.
 The `from_to_map` argument expects a node attribute column that the `from` and `to` columns will map to.
 In this case it's `id_external`.
 Note that while `id` also matches perfectly in this mapping, there may be cases where `id` won't match with and `id_external` column (e.g., when there are existing nodes or when the node `id` values in the incoming table are provided in a different order, etc.).

 ```r
 # Add the edges to the graph